NERC-CEH/lepisense-input-api/README.md

 ## Deployment

 To be able to deploy to AWS you need to be suitably authenticated.
-To do this I created a profile with admin permissions using the following command:

-To be able to deploy to AWS you need to be suitably authenticated.
 You can do this using the [AWS Command Line Inerface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)